jennygreene88/haskell/README.md

-# About this project
+# About this repository

-This repository includes sample programs that I created using Haskell.
+This repository includes multiple projects that I created using Haskell.

-## GitHub URL:
+### GitHub URL

 [https://github.com/paperduck/haskell_demo](https://github.com/paperduck/haskell_demo)

-## Created with:
+### Created with

 Haskell Platform 2014.2.0.0 for Windows, 32 bit